seed-labs/seed-labs/lab-setup/apple-arm/README.md

 Now you will be greeted with the home screen.
 Go to terminal download curl using ```sudo apt-get install curl``` and follow the setup instructions from step 2 in the [README](../../manuals/cloud/seedvm-cloud.md) file.

-## Setup Docker and Docker Compose
+## Step 3: Setup Docker and Docker Compose

 After done with the setup we have to set the docker default platform to linux/arm64.
 Go to terminal and type the following command.